spectrum048k/python/README.md

-# python-scripts
+# mypython

-A collection of python scripts
+Collection of python scripts